duffin22/my-recipe-book/README.md

 ##General Assembly, Seattle
 ###Project Requirements
 #######
-Requirements:
+For this project, I was tasked to create my very first Android app that runs on a real Android device!
+The main goal of the project was to gather knowledge in using Android Activities, Intents, Layouts & ListViews.
+The more specifc requirements were as follows:

-Implement a paper prototype for your app.
+- Implement a paper prototype for your app.
-Your app must contain a ListView and/or GridView in two activities Your app should be able to show a list of lists
+- Your app must contain ListViews and/or GridViews
-Your app must implement at least two Activities
+- Your app must implement at least two Activities
-Data must be passed from one activity to another
+- Data must be passed from one activity to another
-Data changes in one Activity must appear in all other Activities.
-Persist data while your app is open using a singleton (or other, better, ways) Users can add new items to each list
-Users can edit items in each list
-Users can delete items in each list
+- Users can add/edit/delete items in each list
-Create custom Java classes to model your data (see below) Display correctly in both landscape and portrait orientations Show error messages if invalid input is given
+- Display in both landscape and portrait orientations

+###Step 1: Planning & Paper Prototype
+#######